 - Persistent pulmonary hypertension of the newborn associated with mechanical ventilation

 Vision screening must be performed at each checkup.
 A visual acuity test must be performed at ages indicated on the periodicity schedule.
 All clients must be screened for eye abnormalities by history, observation, and physical exam and referred to a Medicaid-enrolled optometrist or ophthalmologist experienced with the pediatric population if at high risk.

 The intent of this regulation is to ensure that every family which may need services have information about the availability of the government-funded program as soon as a delay or disability is identified.
-There are Barriers to Utilization of Early Childhood Intervention Services in the Texas Mexico Border Region that primary care providers can help to overcome.
-Timely referrals with thoughtful explanations to the family can make all of the difference in the child getting the services they need.
+Timely referral can make all the difference in a child getting the services they need.
 For more information about Early Intervention Collaboration for Best Practices and Best Outcomes click here.